 How much communication is enough?

 Unfortunately, what most consider to be effective communication – both in quantity and frequency – is insufficient.
 Especially during times of change in which communication likely needs to be increased ten-fold.
 At the end of the day, the question for leadership is not, “Have we communicated enough?”, but “Have we reached our people?”
-Have they actual received and processed the intended communication?
+Have they actually received and processed the intended communication?
 Ultimately, as a leader what you have to say makes very little difference.
 It’s what your people hear that matters.
-Often times we spend so much time crafting our message – writing, re-writing, editing and honing – that we neglect to pay attention to what’s over there with the listener that will support or get in the way of effective communication.
+Often times we spend so much time crafting our message – writing, re-writing, editing, and honing – that we neglect to pay attention to what’s over there with the listener that will support or get in the way of effective communication.
 Focusing on the receiving end, rather than the transmission side of communication will leave you more effective and have your employees more engaged.